Help with setting goals to get the most out of your postgraduate study.

 Why set goals?

 You may been motivated to pursue postgraduate study to help you progress in your career, to change career direction, as a preparation for further study (for example a PhD), for interest only, or for another reason.
-Whatever your reasons, you will want to make the most of it, and to do so it will be helpful to
+Whatever your reasons you will be hoping to gain additional knowledge, skills and experience during your time as a postgraduate student.
+To do this it will be helpful to

 - set goals for your period of study